njcornish/Rhubarb-History/17th century Visual Tradition/README.md

 # Mattiolus

-Mattiolus in 1544 wrote a commentary on the botanical work fo Dioscorides, for which her coordinated the creation of a large number of woodcuts.
+Mattiolus in 1544 wrote a commentary on the botanical work of Dioscorides, for which he coordinated the creation of a large number of woodcuts.
 These included two different images which are labelled as rhubarbs.
 The first shows a large root, similar to the root drawn as the medicinal import,and the leaves are a little similar, but the plant drawn onto it is highly unsatisfactory.
 It is out of proportion with the roots and clearly not the rhubarb they were looking for.
 It has neither stem, flowers or leaves which would mark it out as what we know as a rapontic.
 The second illustration shows an obviously unsatisfactory root, clearly different to the drawn root shown, with a plant that is distinctly not rhubarb.
 Mattiolus’ woodcuts became the basis of a commonly used collection of botanical images which were appropriated by later writers as the standard images.
 Many of the other docks on the same page as rhubarb are represented by copies of the original Mattiolus illustrations, passed down for 150 years through several works.

 <param ve-image
        zoom="1"
        label="Mattiolus1.jpg"
-       description="Original Gerrard illustration"
+       description="Mattiolus illustration"
        license="public domain"
        url="Mattiolus1.jpg">

- ## Image
+## Mattiolus continued

 We can tell that this was the case from these two images from Mattiolus’ commentary on Dioscorides from 1544 The first shows a large root, similar to the root drawn as the medicinal import,and the leaves are a little similar, but the plant drawn onto it is highly unsatisfactory.
 It is out of proportion with the roots and clearly not the rhubarb they were looking for.
 It has neither stem, flowers or leaves which would mark it out as what we know as a rapontic.
 The second illustration shows an obviously unsatisfactory root, clearly different to the drawn root shown, with a plant that is distinctly not rhubarb.
 Mattiolus’ woodcuts became the basis of a commonly used collection of botanical images which were appropriated by later writers as the standard images.
 Many of the other docks on the same page as rhubarb are represented by copies of the original Mattiolus illustrations, passed down for 150 years through several works.